 Final Thoughts

-It's always disappointing to be rejected for a new credit card, but know that you have the option to call the credit card reconsideration line.
+It's always disappointing to be rejected for a new credit card.
+However, you should know that you can call the credit card reconsideration line if you're not granted a new line of credit.
 Read your denial letter, see if you have a good case to make, and give it a shot.
 Approval isn't guaranteed, but at least you can get a second chance.

 Even if the bank doesn't change its mind, don't be discouraged.
 I've been rejected many times for new cards.
 It's part of the process.
-Maybe you didn't get the card you really wanted, but it's possible there is another great credit card that will meet your needs.
+Maybe you didn't get the card you wanted, but it's possible there exists another great credit card that will meet your needs — one you might get approved for if the first option didn't work.

 AwardWallet Tip of The Day